Last Updated on: 9th October 2023, 10:25 am

 A heat lamp can be set at a precise temperature, and you can monitor the warmth of a tortoise table using gauges and thermometers.

-Direct sunlight is far more difficult to regulate, as your tortoise’s air temperature, ground temperature, and internal temperature can differ wildly.
+Direct sunlight is far harder to regulate, as your tortoise’s air, ground, and internal temperatures differ wildly.
 One oversight can lead to your tortoise getting heatstroke.

 Likewise, placing your tortoise near a closed window won’t help.
 Window glass is often designed to block UV radiation, so your tortoise will enjoy the light but have no advantages metabolically.